 Become a sports scientist – work in sports performance developing healthy living and rehabilitation programs.
 Our new Health and Sports Precinct allows you to focus on practical learning in a hands-on environment, in addition to industry placements.

-This program consists of 360 credit points.
-Students will undertake a mix of theoretical and practical courses, consisting of four 15-credit point courses per semester.
-Students will complete 21 core courses and 3 specialisation elective courses.
+This course consists of 360 credit points.
+Students will undertake a mix of theoretical and practical units, consisting of four 15-credit point courses per semester.
+Students will complete 21 core units and 3 specialisation elective units.

 - Exercise physiology

 Admissions Criteria for current Year 12 students and recent secondary graduates (the past 2 years)